bottlepy/bottle/apidoc/tutorial_app.rst

 Run the script again and look at the output.
 Still not really nice, but at least better readable than the list of tuples.
 Of course, you can spice-up the very simple HTML-markup above, e.g. by using in-line styles to get a better looking output.

-.. rubric:: Using GET And POST values
+.. rubric:: Using GET and POST Values

 As we can review all open items properly, we move to the next step, which is adding new items to the ToDo list.
 The new item should be received from a regular HTML-based form, which sends its data by the GET-method.